-Injury During School-Relate Athletic Practice or Competition
+Injury During School-Related Athletic Practice or Competition

 - To help ensure the health and safety of student athletes, our school follows the Florida High School Athletic Association (FHSAA) concussion policy for both immediate care and evaluation for return to play.
-See the FHSAA website for the full policy.

 - All JV and varsity coaches take an online concussion course each year.

 - Athletes playing soccer, volleyball, basketball, baseball, softball, and beach volleyball will take the ImPACT online test as a concussion baseline assessment tool at the beginning of each season.